yuriys-kentico/kontent-custom-element-samples/README.md

 We'll also appreciate if you [submit your ideas](https://github.com/Kentico/kontent-custom-element-samples/issues) for custom elements or vote for [the existing ones](https://github.com/Kentico/kontent-custom-element-samples/issues).

 Check out the [Contributing](https://github.com/Kentico/kontent-custom-element-samples/blob/master/CONTRIBUTING.md) page to see the best places to file issues, start discussions, and begin contributing.

-## Disclaimer

-> Custom elements in this repository should be used for showcasing the Custom Element Extensions capabilities.
-If you wish to use them in production project, perform a code review before any usage.

-The custom elements in this repository are subject to change.
-If you wish to use them on a live project, please fork this repository and reference your repository URL in Kentico Kontent custom element configuration.

-Some of the custom elements may require further configuration such as custom API keys or be subject to CORS limitation.
-In those cases please fork the source code repository and adjust the configuration in your repository according to instructions in the element's README file.

 ![Analytics](https://kentico-ga-beacon.azurewebsites.net/api/UA-69014260-4/Kentico/custom-element-samples?pixel)